 service nginx restart

 You have multiple options for databases to use for your local.
 One database option you may want to consider is MariaDB.
-The Magento Commerce environments use MariaDB, with a Galera Cluster with triple redundancy in the Production environment.
+The Adobe Commerce environments use MariaDB, with a Galera Cluster with triple redundancy in the Production environment.

 Regardless of database, for Pro plans you need to modify the